ℹ️ This article is authentic, fully organic, handcrafted by a human mind. No AI was harmed or used in generating the ideas for content and title.

 name: "John Doe",

-email: "[email protected]",
+email: "[email protected]"

-11. Response Types
+10. Response Types

-// JSON response
+// Different response formats

-const jsonData = await ky.get("endpoint").json();
+const jsonData = await ky.get("api/data").json();

-const textResponse = await ky.get("endpoint").text();
+const textData = await ky.get("api/text").text();

-const blobResponse = await ky.get("files/image.jpg").blob();
+const blobData = await ky.get("files/image.jpg").blob();

-const bufferResponse = await ky.get("files/document.pdf").arrayBuffer();
+const bufferData = await ky.get("files/doc.pdf").arrayBuffer();

 // Raw response

-const rawResponse = await ky.get("endpoint");
+const response = await ky.get("api/data");

-const headers = Object.fromEntries(rawResponse.headers);
+const headers = Object.fromEntries(response.headers);

 FeatureKyAxios